ddbriggs95/SVG_Logo_Maker/README.md

 ## Description

-This challenge asked me to generate a simple logo automatically to be used for projects so you don't have to pay for a graphic designer.
+This challenge asked me to generate a simple logo (utilizing SVG) automatically to be used for projects so you don't have to pay for a graphic designer.
+User can invoke this application and input the correct information through prompts directly from the command line.

 ## Acceptance Criteria

 GIVEN a command-line that accepts user input